Politics of Scotland: Scottish representation in the Commons

-For UK general elections, Scotland is divided into 59 constituencies of broadly equal population by the Scottish Boundary Commission.
+For UK general elections, Scotland is divided into 57 constituencies of broadly equal population by the Scottish Boundary Commission.
 Each constituency elects a single Member of Parliament (MP), who represents the constituency in the House of Commons alongside representatives from the other countries of the UK.
 There are 650 MPs in total.
-The leader of the party or coalition that makes a majority or plurality in the Commons is typically invited by the reigning monarch to become the Prime Minister and to form a government.
+The leader of the party or coalition that makes a majority or plurality in the Commons is typically invited by the reigning monarch to become the prime minister and to form a government.

 Since 1945, Scottish seats have altered the final result of a general election four times.
 Without Scottish seats: in 1964, the Conservatives would have been the largest party rather than Labour; in February 1974, the Conservatives would have been the largest party but without a majority rather than Labour; in October 1974, Labour would no longer have won its majority and in 2010, the Conservatives would have won an outright majority and would not have needed to form a coalition with the Liberal Democrats.

 Until the 2005 general election, Scotland elected 72 MPs from 72 single-member constituencies to serve in the House of Commons.
-As this over-represented Scotland in comparison to the other parts of the UK, Clause 81 of the Scotland Act 1998 equalised the English and Scottish electoral quota.
+As this over-represented Scotland in comparison to the other parts of the UK, Section 86 of the Scotland Act 1998 equalised the English and Scottish electoral quota.
 As a result, the Boundary Commission for Scotland's recommendations were adopted, reducing Scottish representation in the House of Commons to 59 MPs with effect from the 2005 general election.
 The necessary amendment to the Scotland Act 1998, was passed by the Parliament of the United Kingdom as the Scottish Parliament (Constituencies) Act 2004.

 As of the 2024, the current representation of Scottish seats in the Commons, according to party allegiance, is: